kaf-lamed-beyt/metadata/README.md

 Try sharing your link on Slack or Discord, it works fine there too.

+Another optional prop you might want to consider using is `contentType`.
+Under the hood, it uses the `og:type` meta tag attribute.

+This attribute helps you describe the type of content you share.
+Is it a blog post, pictures, videos or whatever you want really.
+By default the value is "website", since it is assumed that you're using this component on the web.

+There's a list that covers all the available values [here](https://ogp.me/#types)

 # Contributing

 Want to contribute?
 Please feel free to create an issue or submit a Pull Request.